PHart3/colimits-agda/README.md

   is a 2-coherent left adjoint to Loop-space, for which we develop some new properties of homogeneous types.
 As a result, we get a formal proof that suspension preserves colimits.
 We also prove that modalities, viewed as functors on coslices of Type, are
   2-coherent left adjoints, hence preserve colimits.
-Another notable result is that an adjunction satisfying a reasonable interchange law between the proofs of naturality in each varaible respects, in a precise sense, orthogonal factorization systems.
+Another notable result is that an adjunction satisfying a reasonable interchange law between the proofs of naturality in each variable respects, in a precise sense, orthogonal factorization systems.
   We show that the colimit functor on Type-valued diagrams satisfies this law.

   See `HoTT-Agda/README.md`